ferreum/distanceutils/README.rst

 Writing objects
 ---------------

-Single objects read from a file can be written as-is to a different file.
+Most objects read from a file can be written as-is to a different file.
+Some properties reference absolute offsets within the file, which are rewritten automatically.

-There are some problems with this: .bytes files contain a lot of IDs that need to be consistent within a file.
+Additionally .bytes files contain a lot of IDs that need to be consistent within a file.
 If an ID occurs multiple times in a single file, it cannot be loaded (with varying effects).
 This means that extracting objects from one file works fine, but duplicating objects or merging objects from different files leads to errors when loading the level.

 These objects can be generated: